 Dutch Oven Chicken Cacciatore is a very healthy and easy meal to make, full of mushrooms, bell peppers and kalamata olives.
 It makes a hearty camping meal or an easy weeknight dinner.
 Find more of my cast iron campfire Dutch oven recipes.

-I prepared this Dutch Oven Chicken Cacciatore on one particular cub scout campout.
-We were visiting the desert in Anza Borrego and I volunteered to prepare the main meal for our pack – all prepared with Dutch ovens.
-You can read about THAT adventure here and get my recipe for Dutch oven berry cobbler.
+I prepared this dutch oven chicken cacciatore on one particular cub scout campout.
+We were visiting the desert in Anza Borrego and I volunteered to prepare dinner for everyone – all prepared with Dutch ovens.
+You can read about THAT adventure here with my dutch oven berry cobbler recipe.

-Traditionally, this classic Italian dish is prepared “hunter-style,” with whatever game or rabbit caught that day.
+- Economical: Traditionally, this classic Italian dish is prepared “hunter-style,” with whatever game or rabbit caught that day.
 I caught chicken thighs on sale, so I used them for this stew.
 Plus, thighs being a dark meat, they were preferred to stewing than chicken breasts.
+Camping grub can get expensive, but this recipe is a great meal to serve your family or a large crowd.

 Ingredients you need